qctrl/.github/SECURITY.md

 # Security

-For information about security at Q-CTRL, visit the Q-CTRL Trust website located at https://trust.q-ctrl.com/.
+For information about security at Q-CTRL, visit https://q-ctrl.com/security.

 ## Supported versions